American tea culture: Iced sweet tea

+Other forms of iced sweet tea popular in the United States include iced tea with lemonade (commonly called an Arnold Palmer), iced tea lattes (with cow's milk or plant based milk), Bubble tea, and iced tea with some fruit flavoring.
+Some venues serve iced tea that has been pre-flavored with fruit essences, like passion fruit or peach.

-Iced tea is usually prepared from bagged tea.
+Iced tea is often prepared from bagged tea.
 In addition to tea bags and loose tea, powdered "instant iced tea mix" is available in stores.
 This is made by preparing tea and then dehydrating it, similar to instant coffee.
 Iced tea can be purchased, like soda, in canned or bottled form at vending machines and convenience stores; usually, this pre-made tea is sweetened with corn syrup, and sometimes some other flavoring, such as lemon or raspberry, is added.
 Also, like other soft drinks, it can be purchased as a fountain drink, though in some establishments it is pumped from a bag-in-box, and in others, it is simply poured from a separate container that contains freshly brewed tea.

 In restaurants, iced tea is usually served unsweetened except in the Southeastern United States where iced tea is much more common and is available both sweet and unsweetened and "iced tea" is often considered to be "sweet tea" unless otherwise specified.
-The reason for the presweetening is that it may be difficult to dissolve sugar in iced tea, even with constant stirring.
+The reason for the pre-sweetening is that it may be difficult to dissolve sugar in iced tea, even with constant stirring.
 The result can be insufficiently sweetened tea or gritty, undissolved sugar crystals in the tea.
-Some restaurants have begun serving iced tea that has been pre-flavored with fruit essences, particularly passion fruit, often as the only iced tea made available.
+In the Northern United States and the Western United States, "tea" generally means the hot beverage and iced tea is referred to by name.

 Iced tea's popularity in the United States has led to an addition to standard cutlery sets; the iced tea spoon is a standard flatware teaspoon, but with a long handle, suitable for stirring sugar into the taller glasses commonly used for iced tea.

+Tea parties

+Formal tea parties, practiced in a similar way as in British tea culture, was a popular social event for the American upper classes in the 19th century, especially among women.
+It included fancy tea sets, along with finger foods and sweets.
+Formal tea parties were traditionally hosted by women as a way to socialize and display their hospitality and refinement.